ArindamDutta02082001/Smart-Banking/README.md

   <img src="./docs/readme-assets/manual-testing-with-postman.png">
 </picture>

-Remember to ensure that the Smart Bank microservices are running before executing the requests in Postman to ensure successful communication with the APIs.
+Remember to ensure that the Smart Pay microservices are running before executing the requests in Postman to ensure successful communication with the APIs.

 # Monitoring and Logging 📊